Why Study Sociology at Madonna University?

 Kelly Kennedy '12

 Kelly started her educational career at Madonna University.
 As a double major in Sign Language and Sociology, she became very involved on campus, and learned that the college environment was a place she wanted to stay.
 She went on to earn her Master's degree from Eastern Michigan University in Higher Education Student Affairs in 2014.
-During that time she simultaneously worked as a Hall Director and decided to do a national job search when she was complete.
+During that time, she simultaneously worked as a Hall Director and decided to do a national job search when she was complete.
 The search landed her in a position as a Resident Director at the University of Rochester.
 She continues her education as is currently enrolled in a doctoral program for Higher Education.

 During her time at Madonna, she was awarded for her involvement on campus.
 She received a Heart and Soul award from Michigan Campus Compact; an award given to those who commit themselves to service.
 She was named a First Year Student of Distinction, and received a grant for her research project in her Sociology program.

 "Madonna University gave me a lot of opportunities for high impact learning opportunities.
-Research shows the more high impact opportunities a student has, the more likely she is to succeed.
+Research shows the higher impact opportunities a student has, the more likely she is to succeed.
 The University 1010 class, alternative spring break trips, and capstone classes all prepared me for success in career.
 Doing one on one research with the chair of the Sociology department made all the difference, and put me ahead of my peers.
 This type of care and individual attention could only come from a small school where each student is valued."

 Kathryn White '14

 Kathryn came to Madonna University as a first-generation transfer student after taking a break from her education.
-While at MU, excelled in her studies while still working full time and ultimately completed her internship with Capuchin Soup Kitchen.
+While at MU, Kathryn excelled in her studies while still working full-time and ultimately completed her internship with Capuchin Soup Kitchen.
 She was also the recipient of a Title III Grant for Student-Faculty Scholarship and Research and presented the results of her study "Health Impacts of Food Deserts on Low-Income Communities" at the Annual Madonna University Research Symposium.
 She graduated with Chi Alpha Epsilon honors.
 After graduation, she was promoted to Clinic Research Coordinator in the Department of Neurology at the University of Michigan.

 "Madonna has given me the opportunity to advance in my career.
 It was amazing how much the knowledge of research I gained from my classes prepared me for my certifications which ultimately led to my promotion.
 What I love most about Madonna, is when you felt like giving up and things become hard, they would push you to go further.
 I have never met professors that care about your success as the ones I have encountered at Madonna University.
 My daughter will be applying to Madonna soon.
 I told her ‘no matter what's your Major, please take one Sociology class.
 It will change your life.'"